kirubarajan/phraseviz/README.md

 Calculates and visualizes various similarity metrics between two pieces of text: Hamming distance, Euclidian distance, Manhattan distance, and "meaning" distance (calculated using non-stopword vector embeddings).

 ## Project Requirements
-The custom class, SenLen, is found in distances.py and represents the length of sentence inputs.
+The custom class, `SenLen`, is found in `distances.py` and handles string manipulation logic.
 Magic methods for operators are used to perform computations.
-There is also a method that returns the maximum sentence length of two arguments.
+There is also a method that returns the maximum sentence length from two sentences given as arguments.

 We use the modules `math`, `flask`, `numpy`, `nltk`, and `gensim` (Python implementation of Word2Vec model).